Attached is our Collaborative Strategic Plan for Palliative and End of Life Care

 During the upcoming months the project team will be working hard to establish key relationships and raise awareness and understanding of the project approach.
 This will include making contact with local GP Practices who are supporting the chosen homes.
 Audits will also be taking place to establish baselines for outcome measurement.

-The End of Life Partnership is an organisation which aims to:
+Pictured above: The End of Life Partnership Education Team

 THE ADVANCED DEMENTIA SUPPORT TEAM SCOOP FIRST AND NAMASTE PROJECT SCOOPS SECOND PLACE IN DEMENTIA AWARDS!

 3 April 2017

 The End of Life Partnership (EoLP) are celebrating their teams scooping first and second place at the Northern Lights Dementia Awards.

 The prestigious awards, which cover the whole of the North of England, were judged by a multi-disciplinary panel of professionals and community members with an interest in dementia.